What Is the Minimum Car Insurance Requirement in Georgia?

 How Much Does the Minimum Car Insurance Cost in Georgia?

-In Georgia, car insurance premiums are determined based on a number of factors.
+Car insurance premiums in Georgia are determined based on a number of factors.
 Your age, ZIP code, driving history, credit score and more are considered by insurers, with some factors being more heavily weighed compared to others.
 Cost can also vary based on the insurance company of your choosing.

 USAA offers the cheapest auto insurance in Georgia at an average of $493 per year.
 However, their services can only be purchased by those in military families.
 The next cheapest option, and the most widely available, is GEICO, with policies costing an average of $722 per year.